 Deferment program introduced for the period of April 1 through July 1, 2020 for eligible taxpayers for participating municipalities for all taxes and municipal water, sewer and electric charges.

-District of Columbia – Abatement of interest and penalties for failure to pay sales/use tax provided through July 20, 2020.
+District of Columbia – Abatement of interest and penalties for failure to pay sales/use tax for February and March 2020.
+Payments are due in full by July 20, 2020.
 Returns must be filed timely.

 Property tax appeals of TY 2021 assessments due on April 1 will now be due April 30, 2020.
 District provides an online application for a waiver of penalties and interest on late property tax payments, the first half of real property taxes.